2011 NBA Finals: Aftermath

+President Barack Obama meeting Jason Kidd, Jason Terry, and Dirk Nowitzki at the Mavericks White House visit in 2012.

 The 2011 edition of the NBA Finals is considered one of the best ever, although it is often overshadowed by the two other great Finals in the decade (2013 and 2016).
+From the 2011–2020 NBA Finals, LeBron James or Stephen Curry would participate each one, similar to how Shaquille O'Neal, Kobe Bryant and Tim Duncan accomplished this feat from the 1999–2010 NBA Finals.

 LeBron James was criticized heavily for his performance in the Finals.
-James averaged 17.8 points, 7.2 rebounds and 6.8 assists in the 6 games, which was well below his regular season and playoff totals from that year.
+James averaged 17.8 points, 7.2 rebounds and 6.8 assists in the 6 games (all well below his season averages), culminating in just an 8 point, 7 assist, 9 rebound performance in a pivotal Game 4 (the Heat would lose this game and the final 2).
 James was often guarded by smaller players, such as Jason Terry, Jason Kidd, and J.J.
-Barea, and DeShawn Stevenson, yet could not take advantage of these mis-matches.
+Barea, and DeShawn Stevenson, yet could not take advantage of these mismatches.
+He also scored just eight points throughout all six fourth quarters in the series.
 In 2024, James would call the 2011 Finals the lowest point of his career.
 James and the Heat quickly rebounded, winning the next two NBA Finals (2012, 2013).

 2011 represented a high point for the Mavericks and franchise player Dirk Nowitzki.
 Before 2011, the Mavericks had not come away with a Larry O'Brien trophy after 10 straight postseason trips.
 Much of the criticism was placed at the feet of Nowitzki, the team's best player.
-It all came together in 2011, with the Mavericks championship run being considered as one of the toughest in NBA history, along with the 1969 Celtics and 1995 Rockets.
+However, in 2011, it would all come together, with the Mavericks championship run being considered as one of the toughest in NBA history, along with the 1969 Celtics and 1995 Rockets.
 In the 2011 playoffs, the Mavs survived a scare from the Trail Blazers in the first round, handily swept the defending champion Lakers in the second round, and dispatched the upstart Thunder in the Western Conference finals.
 From there, they pulled off one of the biggest upsets in the NBA Finals history by defeating the Big Three Miami Heat.
 The Mavs did not have the home-court advantage in any of the last three rounds.
-Nowitzki also ended the narrative as a playoff under-performer, as he tied the record for most made FGs to tie/take the lead in the last 90 seconds of the 4th/OT in one playoffs (since the play-by-play era in 1997) with 5.
+On the run to the Finals, Nowitzki also ended the narrative as a playoff under-performer, as he tied the record for most made FGs to tie/take the lead in the last 90 seconds of the 4th/OT in one playoffs (since the play-by-play era in 1997) with 5.